 Isolation and quantification of bacteria in the P. syringae complex

 The concentrated suspension was dilution-plated as previously described (Morris et al., 2010) on King’s medium B supplemented with cephalexin, boric acid and cycloheximide (referred to as KBC medium).
 Two to three replicates of each dilution were plated to assure that when possible at least 30 colonies suspected to be P. syringae (“putative” P. syringae based on colony traits) could be isolated for each site at each date.
 After 3 to 7 days incubation of KBC plates at room temperature (~20-25°C) the numbers of putative P. syringae colonies were recorded.
 Based on our previous work with the diversity of the P. syringae complex (Berge et al., 2014), few phenotypic traits are reliable for screening colonies to hone in specifically on P. syringae.
 Non-putative colonies were eliminated according to pigmentation, pin-point colony size and ornate or crusty colony appearance.
 From the remaining, 30 or more putative colonies (or all putative colonies if there were fewer than 30) were randomly selected for each sample and streaked onto a plate of King’s medium B (King et al., 1954) to increase the number of bacterial cells per colony for further characterization but not to purify strains.
 Each isolate was then introduced into the well of 96-well plate (i.e. initial plates) previously loaded with 150 µl of demineralized water kept at 4°C until being identified on the basis of high-throughput MiSeq sequencing of a fragment of the cts (citrate synthase) gene and bioinformatic analysis (described below).
-The sizes of the populations of P. syringae in each water sample were calculated by adjusting the number of putative P. syringae colonies per each sample according to the percentage that were identified as bona fide members of the P. syringae complex (Berge et al., 2014) through the MiSeq sequencing approach (cf. Supp.
+The sizes of the populations of P. syringae in each water sample were calculated by adjusting the number of putative P. syringae colonies per each sample according to the percentage that were identified as bona fide members of the P. syringae complex according to previously established criteria (Berge et al., 2014) through the MiSeq sequencing approach (cf. Supp.
 Tab.
 1 and 3.).

 Preparation of the material for MiSeq sequencing including, putative P. syringae isolates, replicates and controls

-Among the 5436 isolates introduced into the well of 96-well plates (i.e. initial plates) a total of 537 isolates were introduced twice, i.e. into the well of two different 96-well PCR plates, which were further analyzed as replicates to assess the reproducibility of bacterial identification through MiSeq sequencing approach.
+Among the 5436 isolates introduced into the well of 96-well plates (i.e. initial plates) a total of 537 randomly selected isolates were introduced twice, i.e. into the well of two different 96-well PCR plates, which were further analyzed as replicates to assess the reproducibility of bacterial identification through MiSeq sequencing approach.
 In addition, each of the initial 96-well PCR plate contained at least one replicate of five different types of controls.
 Pure colonies of a known P. syringae (CC94, phylogroup 02 [PG02]) and Pseudomonas tolaasi (CFBP2068) strains were separately introduced into 80 wells of the initial plates (i.e. 160 wells total).
 Respectively, these two types of positive controls were used to assess the efficiency and repeatability of P. syringae identification, and the level of biological or sequencing/bioinformatics contamination across wells.
 Three types of negative controls were also included in the analysis.
-A total of 80 and 414 wells were filled only with ultrapure water or PCR mix, respectively (see below), while 142 wells were left empty during the cts PCR amplification (described below).
+A total of 80 and 414 wells were filled only with ultrapure water or PCR mix, respectively (see below), while 142 wells were left empty during the cts PCR amplification to check for background contamination from the PCR plate and among wells cross-contaminations (cf. “Amplicon production, preparation of MiSeq libraries and sequencing” paragraph below).

 Amplicon production, preparation of MiSeq libraries and sequencing